enov/Aurora/guide/aurora/usage.md

 # General Usage

-Once you have correctly set-up your Auroras and Collections, the module will be able to publish
+Once you have correctly set-up your Auroras and Collections, this module will be able to perform the following operations.

 ## Main Database API